srevenant/datauniverse/README.md

 Data transformed in flight is ephemeral until it is committed to a pan (with either a `new` or `into` action).

-# Notes:
-- cursor to large data sets?  do we want large data set results?

 ## Examples